pixelballoon/spineimporter/README.md

 **Supported**
 * Bone hierarchy imported
 * Regions imported as Unity sprites
+* Meshes
 * Multiple skins
 * Animations imported as native Unity animations
 * Animation events
 * Supports native Unity Mechanim state machine blending etc...

-**Unsupported (for now)**
+**Coming soon**
-* Skinned Meshes (next up!)
+* Skinned meshes
 * Animation curve types
-* Everything else
+* Draw order

 **Known Issues**
-* Single frame animations have some issues within Unity, causing harmless errors to show in the log window when opened in the Animator
+* Single frame animations have some issues within Unity.
+It's harmless, but errors will show in the log window when the animation is opened in the Animator
+* Animation clips are leaked upon clicking refresh.
+This is harmless, but will cause a message when you save
-* Animation curves don't exactly match those coming from Spine yet, as the curve type isn't checked
+* Animation curves don't exactly match those coming from Spine yet, as the curve type isn't parsed

 **Limitations**
 * All images are placed in a folder called 'images' next to the spine JSON file
 * No atlases are imported (nor are there any plans to do so)
-* FFD likely won't ever be supported, as it's complex to implement within Unity's animation system, but skinned meshes will be
+* FFD may be supported via Unity blend shapes, but no promises

 Instructions
 ----